Human Exposure Assessment

 This course provides a general background in the methodology of exposure assessment in the context of human health risk assessment and will place exposure assessment in the context of the much wider field of internal and external exposomics.

 In addition to the basics (listed below) some applications of exposure assessment will be demonstrated using case topics from different fields such as environmental health, occupational health and consumer safety.
 Hands-on training will be provided for a selected number of applications.
+View here to see the exact content, lectures and speakers of the upcoming course.

 List of subjects: